From Narrative to Numbers: Launching a Theme-Based Model Portfolio

 - Reference currency: CHF

-The stocks were selected purely based on the 2025 outlook themes:
+The stocks were selected purely based on the 2025 outlook themes: artificial intelligence, healthcare innovation, electrification, infrastructure, and resilient US consumption.
+These themes were later expanded upon in the broader Investment Outlook 2026.

-Amazon, ASML, Eli Lilly, Siemens, NVIDIA
+The holdings: Amazon, ASML, Eli Lilly, Siemens, NVIDIA.

 Portfolio Performance at a Glance

-As of 13.12.2025, the portfolio shows the following aggregate result:
+As of 13 December 2025, the portfolio shows the following aggregate result:

 - Total invested: CHF 23’835.94